brianknguyen/ecs150-libuthread2/REPORT.md

 ### Create and Destory

 When calling sem_create(count), a new semaphore will be initialized with given count and a queue will be created.
 Upon calling sem_destroy(), blockedQueue's length is checked to make sure that there are no threads currently being blocked.
 If blockedQueue is empty, then the queue is destroyed and the passed semaphore pointer is freed.

+## Implementing the TPS

+Our Thread Private Storage memory area was implemented by using two structs as well as a global TPS queue.

+The first struct is Page which contains the address of memory that is being protected and a count so we are aware of how many threads are using up the storage space.

+The second struct we have is TPS which holds a pointer to Page struct as well as thread ID.
+This second struct was implemented to ensure that multiple threads can point to the same memory after cloning.

+### TPS Init

+### TPS Read and Write